Definition of a High Performance Building

 Considerations should include using rocker style switches, raising outlets from 12" to 18" and installing under cabinet lights and ceiling fans everywhere possible.

 An automatic transfer backup electric generator, properly sized, should be standard to ensure the solar thermal system always has power.
 A solar electric PV system is optional but recommended to generate remaining annual electricity needs.
-PV electric systems costs are very reasonable.
+PV electric systems costs, when using roof mount options, are as reasonable as ever.